 - Be productive.
 You may think that this is a bit silly.
 But plan out your day and all the things you'll get done in those pockets of time you usually spend on your phone.
 Go conquer your day!

 - Do something for your body!
 Instead of lazily browsing Instagram or Facebook, get up!
 Get moving!
-If your hands are busy, you won't be sneaking a peak at your phone.
+If your hands are busy, you won't be sneaking a peek at your phone.

 - Find an accountability partner to cheer you on in your quest to complete your digital detox!
 Maybe find someone else who also struggles with a technology addiction and wants to join you in creating a healthier lifestyle.